Pat Quinn Classic History

 In 2015, the tournament was reimagined to honour the legendary Pat Quinn and the Pat Quinn Classic was created.
 Delivered and supported by hockey and community partnerships, the tournament carries forward the legacy of Pat Quinn and his passion for developing great athletes and leaders.
 The PQC has established itself as one of the preeminent tournaments in North America.

 Supporting and celebrating academic excellence is central to the PQC.
-To date the tournament has raised over $55,000 for the Pat Quinn Scholarship Fund that supports high performance athletes pursuing postgraduate studies.
+To date the tournament has raised over $85,000 for the Pat Quinn Scholarship Fund that supports high performance athletes pursuing postgraduate studies.
 The fund is managed by Hockey Canada Foundation and more details can be found here.
-The Vancouver Canucks Alumni Association have been a long time tournament partner and provide three $1,000 scholarships to tournament players annually.
+The Vancouver Canucks Alumni Association have been a long time tournament partner and provide four $1,000 scholarships to tournament players annually.
 For more information on criteria and past winners click here.

 Burnaby is a perfect home for the Pat Quinn Classic.
 Home to the Burnaby Minor Hockey Association and Burnaby Winter Club – Burnaby has the highest ratio of rink per capita in the world.
 It’s no surprise the city has produced some exceptional hockey players.
 Joe Sakic, Cliff Ronning, Paul Kariya, Darren McCarty, Chris Joseph, Glenn Anderson, Jack McIlhargey, Karl Alzner, Greg Zanon, Byron Ritchie, Tyler McNealy, Ryan Nugent-Hopkins, Matt Barzal and Dante Fabbro, all played minor hockey in Burnaby and moved on to the NHL and/or Team Canada.

 This tournament is another chapter in Burnaby’s impressive hockey history.

 See the Past Winners and MVPs from previous Pat Quinn Classics